12th May 2023

 Careers Appointments

 An Innervate Careers Service Adviser is in school every Friday to offer impartial one to one guidance to students.
-They are happy to advise on any aspect of careers whether it is advice on options, university, apprenticeship applications or "what can I do with a specific subject?"
+They are happy to advise on any aspect of careers whether it is advice on options, university, apprenticeship or job applications or "what can I do with a specific subject?"

 Students can book an appointment via the 'St Bede's School Careers Appointments' system.
 These appointments are open to the whole school, but the main focus being on Year 10 and above.